siguici/vut/README.md

 # Vest

-A unit testing framework inspired by Jest (JavaScript) and Pest (PHP).
+Perform unit testing in V with better DX.
+Vest's API is inspired by Jest (JavaScript) and Pest (PHP).

 ## Installation